mishelashala/zettelkasten/sources/Object Oriented Software Construction.md

 «one of the keys to ease of use is structural simplicity.
 A well-designed system, built according to a clear, well thought-out structure, will tend to be easier to learn and use than a messy one.», p11

+### Prudent Design

+«Good user interface designers follow a prudent policy.
+They make as limited assumptions about their users as they can.», p12

+### User Interface Design Principle

+«Do not pretend you know the user; you don't.», p12

+### Definition of Functionality

+«Functionality is the extent of possibilities provided by a system.», p12

+### Definition of Timeliness

+«Timeliness is the ability of a software system to be released when or before its users want it.», 14

 ## Bibliography